code-with-max/godot-google-play-iapp/README.md

 - Google Play Billing uses these three types of purchases:
   - Products that will be consumed.
-  - Products that will be purchased.
+  - Products that will be acknowledged.
   - Subscriptions that will be purchased and consumed.

   And their IDs should be passed to the function as a list of String elements.
 Even if there is only one ID, it still needs to be wrapped in a list.